 The grant selection process has evolved extensively over the last several years.
 In 1993, the Office of Highway Safety implemented a Grant Review Committee to assist with the selection of grantees for the coming grant year.
-In the spring of 2004, OHS revised the role of the Grant Review Committee from simply rating and scoring potential subgrantee grant applications.
+In the spring of 2004, OHS revised the role of the Grant Review Committee from simply rating and scoring potential sub-grantee grant applications.
 The renamed Grant Advisory Committee (GAC) assists the Office with problem identification and in establishing and ranking our priority areas, as well as grant selection.
 The GAC meets twice in the spring of each year in preparation for the coming grant year.

-The FY 2009 Grant Advisory Committee (GAC) included the following members:
+The FY 2010 Grant Advisory Committee (GAC) included the following members:

-Agency Representative
+Agency

-Office of Highway Safety Tricia Roberts

-National Highway Traffic Safety Administration Kristen Allen

-Federal Highway Administration Patrick Kennedy

-Dover Police Department Lt.
-Paul Bernat

-Department of Transportation Donna Hardy/Tom Meyer

-Delaware State Police Lt.
-Mark Collender
+Office of Highway Safety National Highway Traffic Safety Administration Federal Highway Administration Milford Police Department Department of Transportation Delaware State Police University of Delaware, Cooperative Extension Office Representative Tricia Roberts Kristen Allen Patrick Kennedy Lt.
+Steve Rust Tom Meyer Lt.
+Mark Collender Maria Pippidis

-The FY 2009 planning process followed the timeline below:
+The FY 2010 planning process followed the timeline below:

-- January 2008-Meeting with Grant Advisory Committee to begin the problem identification process for FY 2009. - March 2008-OHS staff conducted extensive problem identification, ranked the priority areas, identified goals and performance measures and identified agencies to allocate funds to impact the identified problems.
-This exercise was instrumental in the development of the Highway Safety Plan. - Late March 2008-Grant application mailed to non-law enforcement agencies.
-Due to OHS late April.

-- Early May 2008-Annual GAC meeting to rate grant applications received and to review and approve the draft highway safety plan.
-The GAC also assists in identifying priorities and selects programs and projects for the coming year. - Late May 2008-Subgrantee award notices mailed. - July 2008-Prepare the Highway Safety Plan for NHTSA - August 2008-Develop Project Agreements and reporting requirements for all grantees - September 1, 2008-Submit the Highway Safety Plan to NHTSA - Early September 2008-FY 2009 Pre-Award meetings - October 2008-FY 2009 grant year begins
+- February 2009-Meeting with Grant Advisory Committee to begin the problem identification process for FY 2010. - March 2009-OHS staff conducted extensive problem identification, ranked the priority areas, identified goals and performance measures and identified agencies to allocate funds to impact the identified problems.
+This exercise was instrumental in the development of the Highway Safety Plan. - Late March 2009-Grant application mailed to non-law enforcement agencies.
+Due to OHS late April. - Early May 2009-Annual GAC meeting to rate grant applications received and to review and approve the draft highway safety plan.
+The GAC also assists in identifying priorities and selects programs and projects for the coming year. - · Late May 2009-Subgrantee award notices mailed. - July 2009-Prepare the Highway Safety Plan for NHTSA. - August 2009-Develop Project Agreements and reporting requirements for all grantees. - September 1, 2009-Submit the Highway Safety Plan to NHTSA. - Early September 2009-FY 2010 Pre-Award meetings. - October 2009-FY 2010 grant year begins.